Skip to main content

 Number

-Best for: Numeric values without currency formatting.
+Standard numeric values without special formatting.
 Examples:

 • Years as client